 "Over the years I’ve really learned to trust my teammates and have good composure," Paige said.
 "Back in the day I used to think I had to do everything myself and I was such a perfectionist."

-The Fillies’ defense has been solid behind Paige this season with a 0.979 fielding percentage, which ranked first in the state for Class 4A and second overall, behind Cedar Rapids Jefferson.
+The Fillies’ defense has been solid behind Paige this season with a 0.979 fielding percentage, which ranks first in the state for Class 4A and second overall, behind Cedar Rapids Jefferson.
 Their 21 errors on the season is second lowest in Class 4A behind Solon.

 "I know my defense can make plays behind me, I can make a mistake, and I know they have my back," Paige said.